amanzi/ats/docs/documentation/source/input_spec/ATSNativeSpec_dev.rst

 Standard Math Function
 ----------------------
- FunctionStandardMath: provides access to many common mathematical functions.
+ Provides access to many common mathematical functions.

 These functions allow to set up non-trivial time-dependent boundary conditions which increases a set of analytic solutions that can be used in convergence analysis tests.

 .. math::